IBM/workshop-quarkus-openshift-reactive-endpoints/README.md

 # Workshop: Reactive Endpoints with Quarkus on OpenShift

-In this workshop you'll learn how to implement reactive endpoints with Java, Quarkus and MicroProfile.
-An end-to-end sample application will be deployed to Red Hat OpenShift on IBM Cloud.
+In this workshop you'll learn how to implement reactive endpoints with Java, [Quarkus](https://quarkus.io/) and [MicroProfile](https://microprofile.io/).
+An end-to-end sample application will be deployed to [Red Hat OpenShift](https://www.openshift.com/).

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.